X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 | **Morph Targets**| The Morph Target names that will share a common randomly selected value.
 Allows grouped randomization. |
 | **Value Range**  | The random range (min = "First", max = "Second") from which a new value will be chosen every time the micro expression is played. |

-> *Please note that the same micro expression can have fixed and dynamic Morph Targets values.
+> *Please note that the same micro expression can have fixed and dynamic Morph Target values.
 If a Morph Target is defined in both lists, the value defined in Fixed Morph Targets will be ignored.
-**We recommend to always plays dynamic micro expressions with the highest intensity (100), as the value is already chosen randomly between a min and a max.***
+**We recommend always playing dynamic micro expressions with the highest intensity (100), as the value is already chosen randomly between a min and a max.***

 ### 4.6.2 Add/Edit from existing

 Pre-made tables under:
 `All > (Engine) > Plugins > Geppetto Content > MicroExpressions`

-Feel free to duplicate and/or edit the existing Data Table in order to change existing emotions or add new ones !
+Feel free to duplicate and/or edit the existing Data Table in order to change existing emotions or add new ones!

 ![](./images/Geppetto_MicroExpressions_DataTable_image_6.png)